polarityio/sumo-logic/README.md

 - Query
   The query along with a time range and timezone must be executed as valid JSON.
 The search query can use the templated `{{entity}}` variable, which will be set as the entity the user is searching.

-- From
-  The start of the requested time range for logs.
-Use the form YYYY-MM-DDTHH:mm:ss, or 2017-07-16T00:00:00.

-- To
+- timeRange
-  The end of the requested time range for logs.
-Use the form YYYY-MM-DDTHH:mm:ss, or 2017-07-16T00:00:00.
+  The search window for your search.
+This option defaults to search the last 3 months.

 - timeZone
   The time zone if from/to is not in milliseconds.
-See this Wikipedia article for a list of time zone codes.
+See this Wikipedia article - https://en.wikipedia.org/wiki/List_of_tz_database_time_zones, for a list of time zone codes.

+- apiDeployment
+  Your Sumo Logic deployment endpoint location.
+For more information, please see: https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-and-Firewall-Security

 - byReceiptTime
   Define as true to run the search using receipt time.
 By default, searches do not run by receipt time.